Selling a Construction & Engineering Business in Manchester

 The Construction & Engineering M&A market in Manchester

-Construction and engineering M&A involves businesses across general contracting, specialist subcontracting, civil engineering, environmental services, and specialist building services.
-Buyers in this sector are highly attuned to project risk, bonding capacity, order book quality, and working capital cycle dynamics that are unique to project-based businesses.
+Construction and engineering M&A involves general contracting, specialist subcontracting, civil engineering, environmental services, technical engineering, MEP, data centre construction, infrastructure services, and building maintenance.
+Buyers are highly attuned to project risk, fixed-price exposure, bonding capacity, retentions, claims history, safety record, subcontractor dependence, order book quality, and working-capital cycles.
+A good transaction process separates recurring service value from project risk before buyers set price and structure.

 Manchester has developed into the UK's second most important commercial hub, producing sustained mid-market M&A activity across technology, digital media, professional services, property, and financial services.
 The city's deep talent base, strong university ecosystem, and improving connectivity have attracted increasing numbers of PE-backed platforms and strategic acquirers who have historically focused exclusively on London.
 Sellers in Manchester benefit from access to both the London buyer universe and a growing number of locally active acquirers with regional investment theses.